JosephFak/fashiongen/README.md

 An AI-powered **Fashion Search Platform** for turning design descriptions into images and finding visually similar fashion items.

-This is a new implementation of the behavior described in the [project demo](https://youtu.be/3J2U3lt0vt8) and its supplied transcript.
 It uses the same stack and pipeline: **HTML/CSS/JavaScript → Tornado → Stable Diffusion 3.5 Medium → ImgBB → SerpAPI Google Lens**.
-The original source, CSS, screenshots, and demo dataset were not available, so this is not a verified pixel-for-pixel or source-code copy.

-The interface uses a plain white layout with standard form controls, a side-by-side image preview, and a simple results grid.
-It stacks vertically on mobile.
-The earlier screenshot in `docs/preview.png` predates this simplified layout.

 ## Start in under a minute